Regulatory actions for July 1, 2025

 July 1, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Femasys, Fineheart, Methinks, Sonoclear.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Hutchmed, Sanofi, Sobi, Takeda, Tempest.

 Briefs